RickStrahl/VisualStudioSnippetConverter/README.md

 <img src="SnippetConverterIcon.png" height=200>

-This is a small hacky project to convert Visual Studio Code Snippets (XML .snippet files) to:
+This is a small hacky project to convert Visual Studio's Code Snippets (XML .snippet files) to:

 * VS Code Code Snippets
-* Rider Live Templates
+* Rider Live Templates (experimental)

-It consists of a library that can take individual Visual Studio snippets or a folder full of `.snippet` files, and create `.code-snippet` file with the snippets in VS Code, or create the appropriate live templates for JetBrains Rider and add it to the default configuration file.
+This tool is available as a **.NET SDK Tool** that is easily installable as a command line utility using the .NET Core SDK 2.1 or later.

-In VS Code the snippets are updated if they exist, in Rider Snippets can only be added to the global configuration (ie. you end up duplicating if you run multiple times).
+## Visual Studio Code Conversion

-This tooling provides both the library and a .NET Core Console application and .NET Core Tooling package.
+This tool can take individual Visual Studio snippets, a folder full of `.snippet` files, or an entire folder hierarchy and create or update a single `.code-snippet` file with each of the the snippets added from Visual Studio into a VS Code snippet file.

-### Using the .NET Core Console Application
+> Note that Rider support is limited to C#,VB.NET and HTML snippets only.
+Other language templates are stored in a completely different format and are currently not supported.
+If there's interest in that we might consider adding it later - for now this isn't supported.

-The easiest way to use this tool is to install the dotnet tool from NuGet:
+### Using the .NET SDK Tool Console Application

-> **The package is not available yet!**
+The easiest way to use this tool is to install the dotnet tool from NuGet.
+To install:

 ```ps
 install-package dotnet-snippetconverter